Guy Georges: Paris investigation

-Matching DNA samples linked the murders of Agnes Nijkamp, Hélène Frinklng, and Estelle Magd as well as the attempted rape and murder of Elisabeth Ortega.
+Matching DNA samples linked the murders of Agnes Nijkamp, Hélène Frinking, and Estelle Magd as well as the attempted rape and murder of Elisabeth Ortega.
 Ortega gave a description of her attacker to police which produced a composite sketch.
 She stated her attacker was "North African"; neither this description nor the sketch were found to resemble Georges.
 Anne Gautier, mother of Hélène Frinking, conducted her own "co-investigation," pressing the police to follow potential leads.
 Frustrated with the lack of progress in the investigation, particularly after the murders of Magali Sirotti and Estelle Magd, Gautier went to the media to inform the public that there was an unidentified serial killer in Paris.
 According to Gautier, "the Police Judiciaire didn't even question Hélène's neighbours until 23 months after she was killed" and "The Elisabeth Ortega identity portrait was drawn up 28 months after she was attacked, but accurate descriptions from other survivors and witnesses [in at least four other cases] were ignored."

 Due to the lack of a centralized DNA database in France at the time, police had nothing to which to compare the DNA samples collected from the crime scenes.
 Georges was identified as the perpetrator in March 1998 after a judge ordered a manual search for a match in the DNA records of private clinics, which was a violation of typical regulations.
 Martine Monteil, director of the Serious Crimes Unit (brigade criminelle), stated in a 2021 documentary: "Yes, we circumvented the law, and we didn't care.
 We took full responsibility.
 The ends justifies the means."
 After Georges was identified, police realized Georges had been questioned about another series of murders of women in parking structures, including Catherine Rocher and Elsa Benandy.

-Georges was arrested for the Paris murders and rapes on March 26, 1998 outside the Blanche metro station in the 9th arrondissement by officers on an unrelated stakeout.
+Georges was arrested for the Paris murders and rapes on 26 March 1998 outside the Blanche metro station in the 9th arrondissement by officers on an unrelated stakeout.
 Georges was injured during the arrest and later claimed police beat him during his interrogation, which Monteil denied.
 Before his arrest, Georges' name had been leaked to the press.

 Georges confessed to the murders to the police after his arrest.
-During the trial three years later, he initially denied having killed anyone, but then admitted to the seven murders.
+During the trial three years later, he initially denied having killed anyone but then admitted to the seven murders.
 He stated: "I will inflict pain on myself.
 I will never leave prison; you can live in peace.
 Whatever happens, I won't do it again.
 Even if you don't accept it, I ask for forgiveness."